Lyquix/tpl_lyquix/docs/js.md

 If the accordion is a child of an `.accordion-group` parent, then when one accordion is opened the rest are closed.

+Provides an interface to open, close and update accordions programatically.

 **Analytics [`js/lib/analytics.js`](../js/lib/analytics.js)**

 Provides functionality for custom event tracking with Google Analytics: